Solar Power

 Once a solar array is installed, it produces essentially no climate pollution (aside from the energy needed to maintain and eventually decommission the system).
 The solar cells simply soak up sunshine and turn it into clean electricity.Ā

 Solar PV costs have fallen dramatically in recent decades.
 It now costs 85% less than just a decade ago.
 In fact, utility-scale solar PV is now the cheapest source of new electricity in the U.S. on average (see the FAQ below for more on cost comparisons).
-As a result, solar PV accounted for 45% of the new electricity generation capacity added to the U.S. power grid in 2021.
+As a result, planned solar projects are planned to expandĀ solar capacity operated by the electric power sector 38% this year (from 95 gigawatts (GW) at the end of 2023 to 131 GW by the end of 2024).
 Overall, solar energy still accounts for just under 4% of all electricity generated in the U.S., but a significant percentage in several southwestern states, as the map below from Lawrence Berkeley National Lab illustrates.

 a9bc23cbf937d6f4c07177c78d19d923-huge-sn